AX1ao/TSP_2OPT_Parallelism/README.md

-# TSP_2OPT_Parallelism
+# 🧠 TSP 2-Opt Parallelism in Rust

-This project implements and benchmarks the **2-opt algorithm** for solving the **Traveling Salesman Problem (TSP)** in Rust.
-The focus is on evaluating how well the algorithm performs in a sequential baseline, and then parallelizing it to improve speed and scalability.
+This project benchmarks and compares the performance of **sequential vs. parallel implementations** of the **2-opt algorithm** for solving the **Traveling Salesman Problem (TSP)** in Rust.

-## 🧠 Problem Summary

-The Traveling Salesman Problem (TSP) asks:
-> "What is the shortest possible route that visits a list of cities exactly once and returns to the origin city?"

-This problem is **NP-hard**, meaning no known algorithm can solve it optimally in polynomial time.
-Instead, we use a heuristic approach: **2-opt**, which iteratively improves the route by reversing segments to reduce total distance.
+The 2-opt algorithm is a local search heuristic that iteratively improves a route by reversing segments to reduce total travel distance.
+This project:

-## 🎯 Project Objectives

-- ✅ Implement a **sequential version** of 2-opt in Rust as a baseline
+- Implements a baseline sequential version in Rust
-- ✅ Benchmark performance on city sets of varying sizes (e.g. 10, 50, 100, 500)
-- 🚀 Implement a **parallel version** using Rust threads, `Rayon`, or other concurrency primitives
+- Prepares for future parallel implementation using concurrency primitives
-- 📈 Compare results in terms of execution time, speedup, and final path quality
+- Benchmarks tour cost and optimization time

+---

+## 🎯 Objectives

+- ✅ Implement a **sequential** 2-opt algorithm
+- ✅ Benchmark total cost reduction and runtime
+- 🔜 Implement a **parallel** version in `two_opt_par.rs`
+- 🔜 Compare time & cost vs. sequential baseline
+- 🔜 (Optional) Add CLI options and visual output

+---

 ## 📦 Current Project Status